Mississippi man convicted in shooting deaths of 8 people

 Jurors on Sunday were shown video of Godbolt in the hours after he was accused of killing the eight people, the Daily Leader reported.
 In one of the videos, Godbolt said: “I’m completely sorry and heartbroken about that deputy.”

-Lincoln County sheriff’s Deputy Chuck Francis testified that Godbolt spoke to him about Durr shortly after Godbolt’s arrest, the Daily Leader reported.
+Lincoln County sheriff’s Deputy Chuck Francis testified that Godbolt spoke to him about Durr shortly after Godbolt’s arrest.

 “If the deputy had family, let them know I’m sorry.
 He was not part of my plan,” Francis recalled Godbolt telling him.